Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 ## Generate a Word document with Python-docx

 You're halfway to the finish line.
-Pandas makes short work of the analytical work. **Python-docx** does the same for reading and writing Word documents in Python.
+Pandas makes short work of the analytical work. **Python-docx** does the same for reading and writing Word documents.
 It implements a rich yet intuitive API for generating and consuming **.docx** files.
 The [**Python-docx** home page](https://python-docx.readthedocs.io/en/latest/) contains a great quickstart to familiarize you with the basics.

 1. Open **delays.csv** and insert the following `import` statements at the top of the file: